-Rather than having the long slender body of the Common Goldfish or the Shubunkins, the Fantail Goldfish is one of the more rounded or egg-shaped fancy gold fish.
-These fish are bred for showing and its main feature, the split tail fin is medium in length and slightly forked.
+Rather than the long, slender body of the Common Goldfish or the Shubunkins, the Fantail Goldfish is one of the more rounded or egg-shaped fancy goldfish.
+These fish are bred for showing.
+Their main feature, the split tail fin, is medium in length and slightly forked.

 Tailfin should be completely split to show

-Fantail Goldfish are available in several scale types or color.
-The hardiest and most competitive show type is metallic, a solid reddish orange.
-Other scale types include nacreous which is speckled, and matt which is a whitish color.
+Fantail Goldfish are available in several scale types and colors.
+The hardiest and most competitive show type has metallic scales that are a solid reddish orange.
+Other scale types include nacreous, which is speckled, and matt, which is a whitish color.
 The Ryukin Goldfish is a Japanese version of the Fantail, with a highly curved back and a wider caudal fin than the Fantail Goldfish.

 Their hardiness and ability to live at colder temperatures makes them ideal for outdoor ponds.
 The Black Moor is the only possible exception to this, not because it lacks hardiness but because of its telescopic eyes.
-These eyes cause it to have poor vision so it is not a good competitor for food, and they are subject to injury and infection.
+These eyes cause it to have poor vision, so it is not a good competitor for food and more subject to injury and infection.

-The goldfish of today are descendants of a wild carp fish, known as the Prussian Carp, Silver Prussian carp, or Gibel Carp Carassius gibelio (syn: Carassius auratus gibelio) which was described by Bloch in 1782.
-For many years it was believed that goldfish had originated from the Crucian Carp or Golden Carp Carassius auratus auratus described by Linnaeus in 1758, but more recent research is pointing toward the former.
-These wild carp originated in Asia; Central Asia (siberia).
+The goldfish of today are descendants of a species of wild carp known as the Prussian Carp, Silver Prussian carp, or Gibel Carp Carassius gibelio (syn: Carassius auratus gibelio), which was described by Bloch in 1782.
+These wild carp originated in Asia; Central Asia (Siberia).
 They inhabit the slow moving and stagnant waters of rivers, lakes, ponds, and ditches feeding on plants, detritus, small crustaceans, and insects.

 A Japanese version of the Fantail, the Ryukin Goldfish has a highly curved back and a wider caudal fin than the Fantail Goldfish.
 Both Fantail Goldfish and Ryukin Goldfish will generally reach about 6 inches (15 cm), though some hobbyist report their Fantails reaching up to a whopping 10- 12" (25-30+ cm).

 Fantail Goldfish are some of the hardier species of goldfish.
-They are very undemanding of water quality and temperature, and recommended for the beginner.
-The metallic scale type (solid reddish orange) is the the most durable of this fancy goldfish group.
+They are very undemanding of water quality and temperature and recommended for the beginner.
+The metallic scale type (solid reddish orange) is the most durable of this fancy goldfish group.

 Many people will keep goldfish in an aquarium with no heater or filtration.
 But for the best success in keeping goldfish, provide them the same filtration, especially biological filtration, that other aquarium residents enjoy.

-Regular weekly water changes of 1/4 to 1/3 is strongly recommended to keep these fish healthy.
+These goldfish are hardy and easy to keep in a well-maintained tank.
+Minimum tank size is 10 gallons, but make sure water changes are frequent in such as small tank.
+Regular weekly water changes of 1/4 to 1/3 are strongly recommended to keep these fish healthy.
 Snails can be added as they reduce the algae in the tank, helping to keep it clean.

 Ten gallons is the absolute minimum required to house a Fantail Goldfish.
 It's best to start with a 20 - 30 gallon tank for your first goldfish and then increase the size of the tank by 10 gallons for each additional goldfish.
 Providing a large amount of water per fish will help dilute the amount of waste and reduce the number of water changes needed.

 To allow for proper growth, either buy fewer fish than the maximum number or be prepared to get a larger tank.
-Prevent stunted growth and other health problems by not overstocking the aquarium.
+To prevent stunted growth and other health problems, don't overstock the aquarium.

-Goldfish are a cold water fish and will do best at temperatures between 65 - 72° F (18°- 22° C).
-The Fantail Goldfish are one of the hardiest varieties of goldfish and can tolerate temperatures a few degrees above freezing, as long as the cooling drops only a few degrees a day.
-A quick temperature drop can kill them, so if you live in a very cold climate a heater is advisable
+Goldfish are cold water fish and will do best at temperatures between 65 - 72° F (18°- 22° C).
+The Fantail Goldfish are one of the hardiest varieties of goldfish and can tolerate temperatures a few degrees above freezing as long as the cooling drops only a few degrees a day.
+A quick temperature drop can kill them, so if you live in a very cold climate, a heater is advisable.

 Provide a gravel substrate to help create a natural and comfortable environment for your fish.
 You can add some decor, but make sure that all ornamentation is smooth with no protruding points or sharp edges.
 Smooth rocks or driftwood, should be used sparingly if at all.
-Aquarium plants would be the best choice of aquarium decor for goldfish, but unfortunately these fish are diggers.
-Consequently live plants may be uprooted.
-Artificial plants make a good substitute and silk plants are safer than plastic ones.
+Aquarium plants would be the best choice of aquarium decor for goldfish, but unfortunately these fish are diggers and may uproot live plants.
+Artificial plants make a good substitute, and silk plants are safer than plastic ones.

 Goldfish are freshwater fish, but they have some tolerance for slightly brackish water.
 The salinity level for C. auratus must be kept low, below 10% with a specific gravity of less than 1.002.